 The Confetti Flower Fields are only open for a limited period each summer, so make sure you don’t miss out.
 The exact dates change from year-to-year as they’re set to coincide with when the blooms are looking their best, but they’re normally open for 10 days in early July.

-This year the Pershore Confetti Fields are open from 30 June and 9 July 2023 between 10am and 5pm, with the last entry at 3.45pm.
+Last year the Pershore Confetti Fields were open from 30 June and 9 July 2023 between 10am and 5pm, with the last entry at 3.45pm.
 Tickets normally go on sale in mid-June, and they sell out quickly for the weekend slots so you need to book well in advance – following the Real Flower Petal Company social media accounts is a good way to find out when tickets go on sale.

 If you want to avoid the crowds, the quietest times are late in the day on weekdays.
 Though the site covers a big area so you can usually find a quiet spot to yourself, even at busy times.